facebookarchive/caffe2/_docs/getting-started/mac.md

 git | While you can download the Caffe2 source code and submodules directly from GitHub as a zip, using git makes it much easier.
 Solution | `brew install git`
 protobuf | You may experience an error related to protobuf during the make step.
-Solution | Make sure you've installed protobuf in **both** of these two ways: `brew install protbuf && sudo pip install protobuf` xcode | You may need to install [Xcode](https://developer.apple.com/xcode/) or at a minimum xcode command line tools.
+Solution | Make sure you've installed protobuf in **both** of these two ways: `brew install protobuf && sudo pip install protobuf` OR `brew install protobuf && conda install -y --channel https://conda.anaconda.org/conda-forge protobuf=3.2.0` xcode | You may need to install [Xcode](https://developer.apple.com/xcode/) or at a minimum xcode command line tools.
 Solution | You can install it via terminal using `xcode-select --install`